-From playing a key role in the Gulf of Mexico, Macondo deepwater oil spill response to end-of-life P&A work, Helix Well Ops is the established leader in rigless subsea well intervention, providing efficient, flexible and high-quality well management services.
+From playing a key role in the Gulf of America, and Macondo deepwater oil spill response to end-of-life P&A work, Helix Well Ops is the global leader in rigless subsea well intervention, providing efficient, flexible, and high-quality well management services.

-With more than 1,600 well intervention operations performed around the world, our project teams and offshore crews deliver unrivaled experience and real-world expertise.
+With more than 1,925 subsea well interventions performed globally, our project teams and offshore crews deliver unrivaled experience and real-world expertise.

-Our state-of-the-art well intervention vessels and subsea well access systems operating worldwide serve as work platforms to enhance production from deepwater and shallow water subsea wells through wireline, coiled tubing intervention, hydraulic stimulation and dry tree intervention.
+Our purpose-built riserless and riser-based well intervention vessels and subsea systems can be mobilized worldwide to provide customer value throughout the well life cycle, enhancing production from deepwater and shallow water subsea wells through wireline, coiled tubing intervention, hydraulic stimulation, and dry tree intervention.

 We perform these types of subsea well intervention works at project costs significantly lower than drilling rigs, with the versatility to perform both riser-based and riserless interventions.

-In addition, we can also perform a variety of decommissioning operations including temporary and permanent plugging and well abandonment at cessation of production (CoP).
+In addition, we can also perform a variety of decommissioning operations including temporary and permanent plugging and well abandonment, pipeline abandonment services, reclamation and remediation services, wellhead removal, production tubing recovery and more.

 Maximizing reserves of existing subsea fields

-Deepwater Abandonment Alternatives (DAA), a wholly owned subsidiary of Helix, and enables Helix to own, operate and abandon satellite wells and subsea infrastructure located in the deepwater GOM.
-We can offer more than well suspension services – we provide proven production enhancement services for subsea and topside wells and a highly skilled workforce for full field decommissioning services.
+Deepwater Abandonment Alternatives (DAA), a wholly owned subsidiary of Helix, enables Helix to own, operate, and abandon satellite wells and subsea infrastructure located in the deepwater GOA.
+We offer more than well suspension services – we provide proven production enhancement services for subsea and topside wells and a highly skilled workforce for full-field decommissioning services.

 DAA will acquire ownership in subsea wells and infrastructure having modest production and limited value in transactions that have a low purchase price or are acquired on assignment.
-Helix is a low-risk option to abandon wells and infrastructure in the deepwater Gulf of Mexico (GOM) with a history of safe operations that have been performed in accordance with BOEM / BSEE regulations.
+Helix is a low-risk option to abandon wells and infrastructure in the deepwater Gulf of America (GOA) with a history of safe operations that have been performed by BOEM / BSEE regulations.

-Helix has a proven track record in the worldwide deepwater abandonment business having worked on abandonment and suspension operations in the UK North Sea, Brazil, Australia and Gulf of Mexico.
-Helix has been successful in acquiring and safely operating production in the GOM, as evidenced by their experience spanning 20+ years with a prior subsidiary, Energy Resource Technology (ERT).
+Helix has a proven track record in the worldwide deepwater abandonment business having worked on abandonment and suspension operations in the UK North Sea, Brazil, Australia, West African and Gulf of America.
+Helix has been successful in acquiring and safely operating production in the GOA, as evidenced by its experience spanning 20+ years with a prior subsidiary, Energy Resource Technology (ERT).

-Since February 2011, the HFRS has been cited as the spill response system of record for more than 200 new drilling permits issued in the Gulf of Mexico.
-At full production capacity, the HPI is capable of producing 55,000 barrels of oil per day (BOPD) and 95 million standard cubic feet per day (MMSCFD) of gas at 10,000 psi in water depths to 10,000 feet.
-In addition, the Q4000 and Q5000 have been outfitted to accommodate a temporary process package that can handle 130,000 BOPD and 220 MMSCFPD at 10,000 psi in water depths to 10,000 feet.
+Since 2014, the Helix HFRS has been named as the spill response system of record in over 212 new drilling permits issued in the Gulf of Mexico.
+At full capacity, the Helix Producer I can produce 55,000 barrels of oil per day (BOPD) and 95 million standard cubic feet per day (MMSCFD) of gas at 10,000 psi in water depths up to 10,000 feet.
+Additionally, the Q4000 and Q5000 vessels can deploy cofferdams to contain spills, burn off oil and gas, and, in previous operations, recover blowout preventers (BOPs).
+Each vessel is equipped with temporary process packages capable of handling up to 130,000 BOPD and 220 MMSCFD at 10,000 psi in water depths to 10,000 feet.

 Our Intervention services